-Cooperative Ed. in Child Development II (3 credits)
+CDEC 2384 Cooperative Ed. in Child Development II (3 credits)

 Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
 Under supervision of the college and the employer, the student combines classroom learning with work experience.
 Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
 This course may be repeated if topics and learning outcomes vary.
 (1 lecture and 20 laboratory hours per week).
 Corequisite: READ 0309.
-[CB0000005222]

-Administration of Programs for Children I (4 credits)
+CDEC 2426 Administration of Programs for Children I (4 credits)

 A practical application of management procedures for early care and education programs, including a study of operating, supervising, and evaluating programs.
 Topics on philosophy, types of programs, policies, fiscal management, regulations, staffing, evaluation, and communication.
 The student will employ knowledge of programs, philosophies, curriculums, and budget basics; develop goals and objectives, written/oral communications, parent communications; and interpret and supervise regulations, policies, staffing, and evaluating.
 (3 lecture and 2 laboratory hours per week).
 Corequisite: READ 0309.
-[CB0000005222]

-Administration of Programs for Children II (4 credits)
+CDEC 2428 Administration of Programs for Children II (4 credits)

-An in-depth study of the skills and techniques in managing early care and education programs, including legal and ethical issues, personnel management, team building, leadership, conflict resolution, stress management professionalism, fiscal analysis and planning parent education/partnerships, and technical applications in programs.
+An in-depth study of the skills and techniques in managing early care and education programs, including legal and ethical issues, personnel management, team building, leadership, conflict management advocacy, stress professionalism, fiscal analysis and planning parent education/partnerships, and technical applications in programs.
 The student will demonstrate skills in fiscal planning and analysis; legal and ethical issues; personnel management and team building; advocacy and professionalism; parent education and partnership; and technical applications in programs.
 The student will utilize skills in speaking, writing, computation, and computer utilization.
 (3 lecture and 2 laboratory hours per week).
-Corequisite: READ 0309.
-[CB0000005222]
+Corequisite: READ committment to the teaching profession will be emphasized.
+Field observation in communities and schools will be required.